dailydotdev/daily/README.md

 The first step is to **pull and run the docker images**, thanks to docker-compose network and environment variables are preconfigured and ready-to-go.

-Run the following command to accomplish this task:
+Navigate to the cloned repository and make sure Docker is running on your machine.
+After that run the following command to run all daily services:

 ```sh
 docker-compose pull && docker-compose up